treasure-data/RTD/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 1 note ✖

-msgpack is optional dpendent package available on GitHub and one RTD function depends on it.
-RTD provides installation check for it and recommend to install it interactively.
+msgpack is optional dpendent package available on [GitHub repo](https://github.com/crowding/msgpack-r) and one RTD function depends on it.
+RTD provides installation check and intaractive installation function for it.

 ## revdepcheck results